A musical analysis of ‘Shallow’ from A Star Is Born – plus lyrics

-It’s one of the biggest-selling songs of 2018 and has been nominated for a Golden Globe award, so let’s take a closer look at why this hit single has struck a chord
+It’s one of the biggest-selling songs of 2018 and has won a Golden Globe award, so let’s take a closer look at why this hit single has struck a chord

 Jackson propels Ally to fame and we’re led to feel hopeful for their future, but their relationship ends in tears as he struggles to fight his inner demons.